kaylaxu/FOUNDIN_Suppl/README.md

 # FOUNDIN-PD Aim 1C: Multi-omic Sequencing of CRISPR-Edited iPSC-derived Dopaminergic Neuronal Cell Lines
-## Data Overview
+## Sample Overview
 21 samples from 10 PPMI participants of IPSC-derived dopaminergic neuron cell lines were sequenced with 10X Genomics Multiome Single-Cell ATAC + Gene Expression assay across two batches.

-3 samples are replicates of PPMI3966 Clone 107, a control participant with no known PD mutation (i.e. SNCA, GBA, and LRRK2).
-The other 18 samples are obtained from 9 unique participants with a known PD mutation, where one sample is sequenced as is and the other is CRISPR-edited to revert the PD mutation to wildtype (i.e. isoSNCA, isoGBA, and isoLRRK2).
+Three samples (Sample_3, Sample_8, and Sample_21) are replicates of PPMI3966 Clone 107, a control participant with no known PD mutation (i.e. SNCA, GBA, and LRRK2).
+The other 18 samples are obtained from nine unique participants with a known PD mutation, where one sample is sequenced as is and the other is CRISPR-edited to revert the PD mutation to wildtype (i.e. isoSNCA, isoGBA, and isoLRRK2).
 A sample metadata file has been uploaded to the GitHub.

+## Data Overview
+RNA+ATAC sequencing data were analyzed using Cell Ranger ARC v2.0.2.

 ## File Structure
 ```bash
 FOUNDIN_Suppl
 ├── processed